Historical ports: Ancient Greece

-Athens' port of Piraeus was the base for the Athenian fleet and this played a crucial role in the Battle of Salamis against the Achaemenid Empire in 480 BC.
+The port of Piraeus was the base for the Athenian fleet and this played a crucial role in the Battle of Salamis against the Achaemenid Empire in 480 BC.

 Ancient India

 Port of Chittagong (located in present-day Bangladesh) has been a recorded seaport since the 4th century BCE.
 In the 2nd century, the harbor appeared on Ptolemy's map, drawn by the Claudius Ptolemy.
 The map mentions the harbor as one of the finest in the Eastern world.
 The Periplus of the Erythraean Sea documents trade between Chittagong and private merchants from Roman Egypt.

 Lothal is one of the most prominent cities of the ancient Indus valley civilisation, located in the Bhāl region of the modern state of Gujarat, India.
-Lothal was one of the southern most cities of the Indus Valley Civilization.
+Lothal was one of the southern most cities of the Indus Valley Civilisation.
 The port was constructed around 2200 BCE and is believed to be world's earliest known dock.